 What do Trip Leaders do?

 Outdoor Center Trip Leaders lead and facilitate a wide variety of recreational activities connected to nature.
 These include close to campus adventures, or far and deep wilderness immersions and everything in between!
-Trip Leaders are responsible for leading and or supporting various types of outdoor activities within two programs including Western Outdoor Orientation Trips (WOOT!), Excursions, Adventure Breaks, Clinics & Instructional Classes, Big Events and Service Outings.
-Activities generally include hiking, biking, backpacking, sea kayaking, snowshoeing, skiing, rock climbing, and many other outdoor recreation activities!
+Trip Leaders are responsible for leading and or supporting various types of outdoor activities within the Outdoor Center.
+These include: Western Outdoor Orientation Trips (WOOT!), Excursions, Adventure Breaks, Clinics & Instructional Classes, Big Events and Service Outings.
+Activities generally include hiking, biking, backpacking, sea kayaking, walking, snowshoeing, skiing, rock climbing, and many other outdoor recreation activities!
 One of the joys of being a Trip Leader is bringing your unique passions, ideas and interest into the work that you do.
 The majority of the programs are designed by students, led by students and for students.

 You responsibilities as a Trip Leader will include trip planning, personal outdoor leadership development, safety and risk management skills, evaluation of self and peers, developing effective communication skills, and actively engaging the Western community through leading outdoor activities.
 We think it's a wonderful opportunity to get involved and get outside and we hope you will join us.

 How much prior experience do Trip Leaders need?